RecordsKeeper/multichain/docs/source/transaction.rst

 * Transaction's sender address
 * Transaction's reciever address
-* Amount to be sent in transaction
+* Amount to be sent in the transaction

 sendTransaction() function is used to send transaction by passing reciever's address, sender's address and amount.